ToshioCP/Gtk4-tutorial/gfm/sec27.md

 ![DirectoryList](../image/directorylist.png)

-The following is the part of the ui file `list4.ui`.
+The following is a part of the ui file `list4.ui`.
-It defines GtkListView, GtkSingleSelection and GtkDirectoryList.
-It also defines GtkGridView and GtkSingleSelection.

 ~~~xml
 <object class="GtkListView" id="list">